andrew/ultimate-awesome/README.md

 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.
 - [awesome-mixture-of-experts-papers](https://github.com/arpita8/awesome-mixture-of-experts-papers) - Survey: A collection of AWESOME papers and resources on the latest research in Mixture of Experts.
 - [awesome-jtbd](https://github.com/brianrhea/awesome-jtbd) - All things Jobs-to-Be-Done.
 Inspired by 'awesome-' repos.
 PRs welcomed.
 Contribute to the awesome.
-- [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [awesome-unreal](https://github.com/Coop56/awesome-unreal) - Awesome Unreal Engine 5.
-- [awesome-infosec](https://github.com/edwardqiu/awesome-infosec) - A curated list of awesome infosec blog posts, courses, books and more!.
 - [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.
 - [awesome-substreams](https://github.com/pinax-network/awesome-substreams) - 😎 Awesome lists about Substreams.
 - [awesome-ai-repositories](https://github.com/sydverma123/awesome-ai-repositories) - A curated list of open source repositories for AI Engineers.